Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/urls.md

 ## WSDL

-All these endpoints generate a WSDL defining their interface, this is created by just adding the ".wsdl" suffix to the URL.
+All these endpoints generate a WSDL defining their interface, this can be found by just adding the ".wsdl" suffix to the URL.

 |Security|WSS Implementation|URL|
 |:-:|:-:|:-:|